philrmass/trimet-quickstop/docs/tasks.md

 * Create a general button with children name, callback, and isActive
 * Combine am/pm into buttons
 * Set button class styling in parent, transparent hover color
+* Convert container to a component, log lifecycle methods
+* connect am/pm buttons to container functions
+* Switch am/pm by click
+* Add is pm to state, set by time of day in component did mount